vincenttzc/entity-extractor/README.md

 # Entity Extractor

-Entity Extractor is a web API service that extracts the entities and the accompanying sentence from an URL.
+Entity Extractor is a web API service that scrapes the text body from an URL, then extracts entities and the accompanying sentences.

 Click on the Google Cloud button below to deploy this container on a GCP account via Google Cloud Run.